makhidkarun/traveller_pyroute/readme.md

     pip install -r requirements.txt

+The map generation requires several fonts not normally installed in the system:

+    apt-get install fonts-dejavu fonts-liberation fonts-freefont-ttf fonts-ancient-scripts fonts-symbola

 For the math and layout of hex maps, I recommend the [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/) page which contains every item you will need to draw and manage hexagon maps.I recommend all the articles on the Red Blob Games site.